Hygrophorus eburneus: Similar species

 A lookalike species of Hygrophorus eburneus is H. piceae, which differs by having a less slimy cap, dry to slightly viscid stem, and frequent association with spruce.
 H. gliocyclus is just as slimy, but has a cream-colored cap, thicker stalk, and grows with pine.
 The "snow white waxy cap" (H. borealis) is also similar in appearance, but has a smaller cap diameter of up to 4.5 cm—and is not slimy.
 Hygrophorus cossus, which typically grows with Quercus species, differs in its pale pinkish-buff cap and gills, and has a distinct sour odor; also, H. cossus does not have a potassium hydroxide reaction on the stem as does H. eburneus.
-The "white slime mushroom" (Limacella illinita) has non-waxy gills that are free from attachment to the stalk.
+Limacella illinita has non-waxy gills that are free from attachment to the stalk.
+Cuphophyllus virgineus has decurrent, distant gills.

 Habitat and distribution

 The fruit bodies of H. eburneus grow on the soil, mostly in coniferous woods, thickets and grassy areas.
 The fungus prefers soil that is moist, mesic, loamy and calcareous.

 The fungus is widely distributed in North America.
 It is also found in Europe (Poland and Portugal), Israel and North Africa.